pipefunc/pipefunc/docs/source/concepts/simplifying-pipelines.md

 However, simplifying a pipeline comes with a trade-off.
 The simplification process removes intermediate nodes that may be necessary for debugging or inspection.

-For instance, if a developer wants to monitor the output of `f3` while processing the pipeline, they would not be able to do so in the simplified pipeline as `f3` has been merged into a {class}`pipefunc.NestedPipeFunc`.
+For instance, if a developer wants to monitor the output of `f3` while processing the pipeline, they would not be able to do so in the simplified pipeline as `f3` has been merged into a `pipefunc.NestedPipeFunc`.
 +++

-The simplified pipeline now contains a {class}`pipefunc.NestedPipeFunc` object, which is a subclass of {class}`~pipefunc.PipeFunc` but contains an internal pipeline.
+The simplified pipeline now contains a `pipefunc.NestedPipeFunc` object, which is a subclass of ``pipefunc.PipeFunc`` but contains an internal pipeline.

 ```{code-cell} ipython3
 simplified_pipeline_complex.functions